Working the moves on "Ghost Dance" 13c

 No matter how you slice it, when you complete an onsight, or when you battle your way to a redpoint, you have to know that you can climb harder.
 There are almost certainly hundreds of missed opportunities to make those moves more efficient.
 Each one of those new tricks can get tucked into your bag and become part of a new, stronger, smarter you.
 Even when you lower off after an absolutely perfect rehearsed ascent, there is the feeling that it was too easy... that even though this took more attempts than you've ever taken, you CAN climb harder.

-Mid Crux.
+Mid crux.
 Belief in high gear.

 I'm looking for my limit.
 I can't find it without exploring every possible advantage I can get.
 All those years of onsighting made me better at quick decisions on the fly.
 They demanded that I have an abundance of endurance and technical skills at my fingertips.
 I'm thankful for them.
 What they didn't require is that I delve deep into the minutiae of seemingly simple movements.
 I never had to use a grip that I could just barely hold after dozens upon dozens of attempts.
 If I couldn't do a move, I'd just abandon the climb, rather than sacrifice the time to learn how to do it.

-Redpointing routes near my current limit on the road force me to examine what I've learned, and allow it to evolve within a new style, a new rock, and new movements.
+Redpointing routes near my current limit on the road forces me to examine what I've learned, and allow it to evolve within a new style, a new rock, and new movements.
 The subtleties become ever more important.
 And maybe most important of all, doing your hardest routes in an unfamiliar setting requires that you believe at a level far higher than your comfort zone requires of you.

 All Photos by Becca Skinner.